 Three Pros of a 2-Year Fixed Mortgage:

-- Remortgage Sooner: If rates drop in the next two years, you can switch to a better deal sooner.
+- Remortgage Sooner: If rates drop, you can switch to a better deal after just two years.

-- Lower Fixed Rates: Historically, 2-year fixed rates are lower than longer terms, though the gap between 2 and 5-year rates has narrowed recently.
+- Potentially Lower Rates: 2-year fixed rates have historically been lower, though the gap with 5-year rates has narrowed.

-- Shorter Commitment: A shorter fixed-term might be best if you’re moving or want flexibility to take advantage of falling rates.
+- Shorter Commitment: Ideal if you’re planning to move or want flexibility to refinance sooner.

 Should I Fix My Mortgage for 5 Years?